-TEACHING STAFF MEMBERS R 3240/page 7 of 9 Professional Development for Teachers and School Leaders
+TEACHING STAFF MEMBERS R 3240/page 9 of 15 Professional Development for Teachers and School Leaders

-- G. Requirements for and Implementation of School Leaders' Professional Development Plans (N.J.A.C.
-6A:9C-4.3) - 1.
-Each school leader shall create, implement, and complete an individual PDP that: - a.
+- 2. The Superintendent shall oversee and review for each Principal and Supervisor professional development that links to individual, school, and district professional development goals and the school district's professional development plan. - 13.
+Each school leader The Superintendent, Principals, and Supervisors shall create, implement, and complete an fulfill the professional development requirement through the creation, implementation, and completion of a individual professional development plan PDP that: - a.
 Aligns with the Professional Standards for School Leaders set forth in N.J.A.C.
 6A:9-3.4 and the Standards for Professional Learning in N.J.A.C.
-6A:9C-3.3; - b.
-Derives from the results of observations, evidence, and recommendations included in the annual performance evaluation of the school leader; - c.
-Identifies professional learning goals that address specific individual, school, or school district goals; - d.
-Grounds professional learning in objectives related to improving teaching, learning, and student achievement, and aligns to the school and/or school district plan for professional development; and - e.
+6A:9-15.3 6A:9C-3.3; - b.
+Derives from the results of observations, evidence, and recommendations included in the annual performance evaluation of the school leader Superintendent, Principals, or Supervisors; - c.
+Identifies professional learning goals that address specific individual, school, or school district goals; and - d.
+Grounds professional learning development activities in objectives related to improving teaching, learning, and student achievement, and aligns to the in support of the school and/or school district plan for professional development plan.; and - e.
 Includes training on: school law, ethics, and governance pursuant to N.J.S.A.
 18A:26-8.2 and other statutory requirements related to student safety, bullying and harassment, and well-being. - 2.
 The Superintendent of Schools shall develop an individual PDP for review by the Board of Education.
-In developing the individual PDP, the following process shall be followed: - a.
+In developing the individual PDP, the following process shall be followed:

+TEACHING STAFF MEMBERS R 3240/page 10 of 15 Professional Development for Teachers and School Leaders

+- a.
 The Board shall review the Superintendent's individual PDP, including the individual training needs pursuant to N.J.A.C.
-6A:9C-4.3(a)5, and shall ensure the individual PDP aligns to school district goals and to the school district's plan for professional development.
+6A:9C-4.3(a)5, and shall ensure the individual PDP aligns to school district goals and to the school district's plan for professional development. - b.

-TEACHING STAFF MEMBERS R 3240/page 8 of 9 Professional Development for Teachers and School Leaders

-- b.
 The Superintendent shall submit annually to the Board evidence of progress toward completion of the individual PDP.
 The Superintendent also shall submit every three to five years, depending on the length of his or her contract with the Board, summative evidence of plan completion. - c.
 The Superintendent may appeal to the Executive County Superintendent if he or she disagrees with the Board regarding PDP contents or progress toward completion.
 The Executive County Superintendent shall have final decision-making authority on all such matters. - 3.
 Leaders whose positions require a Principal or supervisor endorsement, or whose positions require a Chief School Administrator endorsement but who do not serve as a Chief School Administrator or Superintendent of a school district, shall develop in collaboration with the Superintendent or designee an individual PDP and shall provide evidence of progress toward fulfillment of his or her plan.
 Each Superintendent or designee shall: - a.
 Review each Principal's, supervisor's, or other school leader's individual PDP, including the individual training needs pursuant to N.J.A.C.
 6A:9C-4.3(a)5, and shall ensure it aligns to school and school district goals and the school district's plan for professional development; - b.
-Meet with the Principal, supervisor, or other school leader at mid-year to assess progress toward his or her PDP's completion or modification; and - c.
-Review the individual PDP's status as part of the Principal's, supervisor's, or other school leader's annual performance evaluation. - 4.
-The school leader's designated supervisor, or the Board of Education in the case of the Superintendent, shall:
+Meet with the Principal, supervisor, or other school leader at mid-year to assess progress toward his or her PDP's completion or modification; and

-TEACHING STAFF MEMBERS R 3240/page 9 of 9 Professional Development for Teachers and School Leaders
+TEACHING STAFF MEMBERS

+R 3240/page 11 of 15

+Professional Development for Teachers and

+School Leaders